quibbble/go-quill/README.md

 # go-quill

 ## TODO
-- Make adjacent and codex choices have internal choice for selecting unit
+- Make adjacent codex and connected choices have internal choice for selecting unit